iamunhoz/treesimple-frontend/README.md

 1. Write your sentence on the text box and click on **Start Branching**
 2. Hover your mouse at the spaces between words.
 It will make a light blue bar appear.
 3. If you click on this light blue bar, the sentence will be branched at that specific point, and two sub phrases will appear bellow.
-4. Each child phrase will have the same behaviour as its parent phrase, until there is only one lexical item in the phrase.
+4. Each child phrase will have the same behavior as its parent phrase, until there is only one lexical item in the phrase.
 5. At any time, you can click on the generic **XP** pin to change the phrase type.

-## Upcomming features:
+## Upcoming features:
 + Saving and exporting trees.
 + Lexical Types.
 + User Registration and Groups